Ringbone: Signs

 Ringbone usually occurs in the front legs but can also be in the hind legs, and is usually worse in one leg than the other.
 Ringbone is most often found in mature horses, especially those in intensive training.

 High ringbone: The horse will have a bony growth around the pastern area, and the pastern will have less mobility.
 The horse will show pain when the pastern joint is moved or rotated.
 Early cases will have a lameness score of 1-2 out of 5, with little or no bony swelling seen, although possibly felt when compared to the opposite pastern.
 Lameness will worsen to a grade 2–3 on a scale of 5 as the ringbone worsens.

 Low ringbone: The horse will have moderate lameness (grade 2–3), even in early cases, because of the closeness of the ringbone to the other structures in the hoof.
 When severe or very advanced, the bony growth will be able to be seen on the coronet.

 Treatment

 Ringbone is degenerative (unless it is caused by direct trauma).
 Treatment works to slow down the progress of the bony changes and alleviate the horse's pain, rather than working to cure it.

-Shoeing: The farrier should balance the hoof and apply a shoe that supports the heels and allows for an easy breakover.
+Hoof care: The farrier should ensure proper medial-lateral balance as well as hoof-pastern axis.
+If a shoe is applied, ensuring eased breakover at the toe as well as through the quarters is helpful.
+Full roller motion shoes are sometimes used for this purpose.

 NSAIDs: or non-steroidal anti-inflammatory drugs help to alleviate the pain and reduce inflammation within and around the joints.
-Often NSAIDs make the horse comfortable enough to continue ridden work, which is good for the horse's overall health.
+NSAIDs may decrease pain enough to continue ridden work, which is good for the horse's overall health, but do not slow the progression of disease.

-Joint injections: The pastern joint can be injected directly, typically with a form of corticosteroid and hyaluronic acid.
+Joint injections: The pastern joint can be injected directly, typically with a form of corticosteroid and hyaluronic acid, or with a variety of other non-steroidal orthobiologics.

-Extracorporeal shockwave therapy: A high intensity specialized percussion device can help to remodel new bone tissue and decrease pain.
+Extracorporeal shockwave therapy: A high-intensity specialized percussion device can help to remodel new bone tissue and decrease pain.